-RICHARD ALTER joined Manekin, LLC in 1971 and was named president in 1987.
-He oversees all corporate operations, with primary focus on development, the department he created in the 1970’s to complement the existing brokerage and management divisions.
+RICHARD ALTER joined the firm in 1971 and was named President in 1987.
+He oversees all corporate operations, with primary focus on the development department he created in the 1970’s to complement the firm’s other business lines.

 Active in the community, Mr. Alter serves on the Johns Hopkins Heart Institute Initiative Advisory Council, M&T Bank’s Northeast Directors Advisory Council, and the Board of Directors for Hopkins Federal Savings Bank, Sinai Hospital, Shoresh, and Beth Tfiloh Congregation.
-Previously, he served on the Governor’s Commission on Growth in the Chesapeake Bay Region, Mayor’s Task Group, Baltimore City Housing Partnership and the Maryland School of Law Board of Visitors, as well as the Boards of Harbor Bank, Levindale Geriatric Hospital and the Maryland Heart Association.
+Previously he served on the Baltimore City Housing Partnership, Maryland School of Law Board of Visitors, as well as the Boards of Harbor Bank, Levindale Geriatric Hospital and the Maryland Heart Association.

 Prior to joining the company, Mr. Schnorf served in the U.S. Army Corps of Engineers and Sonat, Inc. in the mergers and acquisition department.

-Active in the industry and the community, he has co-chaired the United Way Howard County Campaign and serves or served as a Board member for the following organizations: United Way Community Partnership of Howard County (past President), Maryland Chapter, National Association of Industrial and Office Parks (past President), and ARC of Howard County (past President).
-He is also past president of the Superintendent’s Advisory Council on Business Education Partnerships, and a member of the Howard County Economic Indicators Committee.
+Active in the industry as part President of the Maryland NAIOP chapter and particapnt in the national forums, Cole has co-chaired the United Way Howard County Campaign and served on the boards of ARC of Howard County (past President), Superintendent’s Advisory Council on Business Education Partnerships, and a member of the Howard County Economic Indicators Committee.
 Additionally, he is a graduate of Leadership Howard County, as well as a Boy Scout leader.